The Gaia DR2 includes a pre-computed crossmatch with optical/near infra-red photometric and spectroscopic surveys.

 the corresponding errors and correlations.

-Details on the crossmatch algorithms are given in Marrese et al. 2018 (in preparation) and in Marrese et al. (2017).
+Details on the crossmatch algorithms are given in Marrese et al. (2019) and in Marrese et al. (2017).